| The Concept :A new reality television show where 50 drivers and 21

 Livin’ competitors exemplify the type of racers that have helped built motor

-sports over the years throughout the
+sports over the years throughout the country.
+Achieving the

 great race track support across the region with their various "Wildcard 100"